kiudee/cs-ranking/README.md

 -------------
 CS-Rank is a Python package for context-sensitive ranking algorithms.

+We implement the following new object ranking architectures:

+ * FATE (First aggregate then evaluate)
+ * FETA (First evaluate then aggregate)

+In addition we also offer these benchmark algorithms:

+* Expected Rank Regression
+* RankNet
+* RankSVM

 Check out our [interactive notebooks](https://mybinder.org/v2/gh/kiudee/cs-ranking/master?filepath=notebooks) to quickly find out what our package can do.